Growth Trends for Related Jobs

 About a quarter of interior designers were employed by architectural or engineering firms in 2013.
 Salaried interior designers who work for architectural or engineering firms can expect more stable employment in addition to their higher-than-average $63,820 salary.
 Some benefits of this kind of employment include retirement, health insurance and the possibility of more exposure through high-profile interior design projects.

 Out On Your Own

-A little more than a quarter of interior designers, however, were self-employed.
+About one in five interior designers are self-employed..
 While the work schedule for self-employed interior designers is more erratic than those employed in retail or design, their reputation and success more closely impacts their earning potential.
 As a rule of thumb, those interior designers who work freelance charge a consulting fee commensurate with their skill and reputation level, as well as a percentage of the cost of any furniture, fixtures or other materials used to redesign an interior space.
-The average salary for a freelance interior designer in 2013 was a little more than $54,940, but employment can be sporadic.
+The average salary for a freelance interior designer in 2013 was a little more than $49,489 in 2018, but employment can be sporadic.

-Though the lowest-paid 10 percent of interior designers earned less than $26,000 a year, usually because they were self-employed or paid on commission in retail, the top 10 percent of interior designers earned more than three times as much.
+An interior designer salary varies.
+Salaries for freelance designers typically range between $20,500 and $92,000 per year..
 Well-known interior designers, or those with unique vision and a reputation for their designs, can expect to earn more and enjoy steady work.
 Some work settings also pay much better.
-Interior designers who worked for the federal executive branch earned than $73,980 a year in 2013, according to the BLS.
+Interior designers who worked for the federal executive branch earned than $80,250 a year in 2017, according to the BLS.

 Michael Hinckley received a Bachelor of Arts degree in US history from the University of Cincinnati, a Master of Arts degree in Middle East history from the University of California at Santa Barbara.
 Hinckley is conversant in Arabic, and is a part-time lecturer at two Midwestern universities.